CodyDeLaTorre/reading-notes/401/read35.md

 ### WHAT

 - graphs are a non-linear data structure that is a collection of vertices/nodes
-- undireacted graph is where each vertice is bi-directional meaning the graph doesnt move in any direction
+- undirected graph is where each vertice is bi-directional meaning the graph doesnt move in any direction
-- direceted graph or digraph has each node directed at eachother
+- directed graph or digraph has each node directed at eachother

 ### WHY